andrewtrandev/T2A1/README.md

 ---
 ## Q3.
 Discuss the implementation of Agile project management methodology (200-300)
-Discuss questions -require an in-depth answer that takes into account all aspects of the debate concerning a topic.
-Why choose the agile method versus alternatives such as the waterfall method?

 The Agile methodology was developed with the goal of improving software development.
 Agile's four main values are an emphasis